 You Are Not Alone

-Other businesses may simply generate a report for you, but we contact the insurance company on your behalf and work with them to resolve your claim.
+Other businesses may generate a report for you, but we contact the insurance company on your behalf and work with them to resolve your claim.
 There are no worries for you – we don’t expect you to have the time to handle the claim or the required knowledge about diminished value.
-It also means that we can ensure you are paid the full amount of loss.
+It also means that we can ensure you are paid the total amount of loss.

 At Collision Safety Consultants, we can also access the finest legal experts in the state to help you if the insurance company tries to be unjust and unreasonable.

-Is a diminished Value Claim Worth it?
+Is a Diminished Value Claim Worth it?

 Ready To File Your Claim Now?

 If you are ready to begin your diminished value claim, please click the button below and attach your final repair estimate.
 A licensed diminished value in Oklahoma expert will get back to you on how much you could be owed for loss of value.